Benzodiazepines and Alzheimer's

 • In this article below we discuss the study, a potential explanation for the findings, and the options for individuals currently prescribed a benzodiazepines.

-A group of researchers from Canada and France have linked benzodiazepine use to an increased likelihood of developing Alzheimer’s disease or dementia.
+A group of researchers from Canada and France have linked benzodiazepine use to an increased risk of developing Alzheimer’s disease or dementia.